EkaterinaTcoi/EkaterinaTcoi/README.md

-- 👋 Hi, I’m @EkaterinaTcoi
+- Hi, I’m @EkaterinaTcoi
-- 👀 I’m interested in Data Science
+- I’m interested in Data Science
-- 🌱 I’m currently learning Phyton
-- 💞️ I’m looking to collaborate on something challenging
 - 📫 How to reach me ekaterinatcoi17@gmail.com

 <!---